-“He’ll be monitored I guess the whole time, but I don’t know if there’s a series of steps,” said Bylsma.
+“He’ll be monitored I guess the whole time, but I don’t know if there’s a series of steps,” Bylsma said.
 “I don’t think there’s a one, two, three that he has to go through during the six-week period of time.
 He’ll be back here in Pittsburgh at that time and hopefully move on to something different after those six weeks.”

-Taking blood-thinners and playing a contact sport at the same time is not recommended by any doctor as evidenced by Tomas Vokoun’s absence.
-If a player gets cut while on blood-thinners, this can cause serious bleeding because blood-thinners can potentially keep the blood from properly clotting according to MedicineNet.com.
+Taking blood-thinners and playing a contact sport isn’t recommended by doctors as evidenced by Tomas Vokoun’s absence.
+If a player is cut on blood-thinners, this can cause serious bleeding because blood-thinners potentially keep the blood from properly clotting according to MedicineNet.com.
 Someone who takes blood-thinners cannot participate in a rugged or physical routine.
 Falls or injuries during intense exercise can cause serious internal bleeding.

-It is very optimistic to think that Letang will be able to return after his six-week hiatus.
-Considering the seriousness of his stroke, Letang may need more treatment besides blood-thinners.
+It’s optimistic to think that Letang can return after his six-week hiatus.
+Considering the seriousness of his stroke, Letang may need more treatment besides blood-thinning medication.

 Letang was born with a hole in his heart.
 This hole was believed to be the cause of his stroke.
 A hole in the heart is called a patent foramen ovale (PFO).
 Once an individual has a stroke, there is an increased risk of having another stroke.